Can You Learn to Sing Without Vocal Lessons?

 You may graduate to other simple songs such as folk songs, continuing to use your new way of breathing.
 Always have a goal in mind when you sing and record your voice as you practice different singing techniques.

-There are many singing terms.
-This list focus's on those most used.
+There are many singing terms used by teachers and vocalists.
+This list will focus on those most used:

 Placement: A singing technique that uses the sensation of vibrations in the head to achieve healthy sound that resonates and carries well.
 Most healthy singing is done in what is often referred to as "forward placement" (or "the mask"), with vibrations behind the teeth/lips, on the cheekbones, and sometimes the forehead and/or nose.
 The resulting sound is full, not nasal or thin.

 - Pitch: The highness or lowness of a tone.
 The sound of a particular note.
 When pitch is referred to, it's usually in reference to being "on" or "off" pitch.
 "On pitch" means the singer is singing in tune.
 "Off pitch" means the singer is either flat or sharp

 - Phrasing: Refers to the breaths or "stops" in-between notes.
 Natural phrasing will include "stops" after all periods, commas, semicolons, or colons.
 Additional phrasing may be necessary for the singer to take catch breaths or to achieve a certain style.
 It's an excellent idea for singers to sit down with sheet music in hand and mark their phrasing before they begin to sing.
 This helps prevent unexpected losses of breath and awkward phrasing that draws attention to itself.

 - Legato: Singing smoothly and connecting one not to the other.

 - Head Voice: Or "head register."
 Singing in the higher part of the range.
 While singing in the head voice, the vocal folds are thin; the head voice is usually associated with light, bright sounds.